 The depression of having finished a series in a television show was “serekomp.”

 Ava was particularly bitter about “dankeluft” which described the sensation of relief when company had departed and one could finally pass gas.
-Luft ultimately was onomatopoeic in nature, when considering the hissing escape of pent-up flatulence.
-That she was scolded for using onomatopoeias and ended up with one anyway ate at her.
+Luft, the German word for air, in the context of “dankeluft” was itself onomatopoeic when considering the hissing escape of pent-up flatulence.

-To add insult to injury, the public didn’t particularly like her kompista attempts and refused to adopt them, leaving her with more negative performance reviews.
+To add insult to injury, the public at large didn’t like her attempts at komposita.

 She’d been pumping out a word each week and getting the performance reviews to back up her efforts.

 The English language now had a word for the glee of destroying the paper on a carefully wrapped Christmas gift.

 One could now describe the rush of endorphins and anxiety that came when constantly checking for an expected text message.
 Here, she even went with a pseudo-German portmanteau, grudgingly acknowledging that Shea’s methods weren’t all bad.

 Schrodintext- shrā|diŋ-tekst n.
 The simultaneous sense of relief and dismay upon opening a message system and realizing that a message is or is not there.

 Vanessa had also been something of a mentor to her, allowing her to transcend both the komposita and onomatopoeia methods of word creation.